Tikopia: 21st century

 Cyclone Zoe in December 2002 devastated the vegetation and human settlements of the island.
 Despite the extensive damage, no deaths were reported, as the islanders followed their traditions and sheltered in the caves in the higher ground.
 The narrow bank that separated the freshwater lagoon from the sea was breached by the storm, resulting in the continuing contamination of the lagoon by saltwater, and the threatened death of the sago palms on which the islanders depend for survival.
 A remarkable international effort by "friends of" the island, including many yacht crews who had had contact with Tikopia over the decades, culminated in the construction in 2006 of a gabion dam to seal the breach.

 In 2009, a double canoe was donated to Tikopia, to ensure its own independent sea transport.
 The project began in 2005, when Hanneke Boon and James Wharram began to raise money for "A Voyaging Canoe for Tikipoia".
 These British-based catamaran designers closely followed the hull shape of the traditional Tikopia craft, as represented by Rakeitonga, a 9 m outrigger canoe acquired by the Auckland Museum in 1916.
 A pair of boats slightly larger than this were constructed to their specifications in the Philippines in 2008.
 The 'Lapita Tikopia' and its sistership 'Lapita Anuta' took five months to sail to the islands, following the ancient migration route of the Lapita people into the Pacific.
 This voyage of maritime archaeology culminated in the gift of these boats to the islanders, with the intention of ending " an era of being cut off from the surrounding islands and their extended family connections" and allowing deep-sea fishing once more.

 In 2013 a Norwegian mother and father brought their two children and a nephew to Tikopia and lived there for six months.
 A film crew went along to capture footage.
-The resulting show focuses on the experiences of their young daughter, Ivi, with the children of th island, attending school, visiting chief Tafua and his family, and so on.
+The resulting show focuses on the experiences of their young daughter, Ivi, with the children of the island, attending school, visiting chief Tafua and his family, and so on.
 The 13 episode children's series ("Message in a Bottle") was shown on NRK television channel NRK Super.

 In October 2018, one of the chiefs of the island, Ti Namo, made his first visit to the western world to share his worries about climate change.
 He travelled with a delegation to Grenoble in France, where he presented his documentary Nous Tikopia before a national release on 7 November, and declared to the press, "Before, we suffered a cyclone every ten years.
 Today it's every two years."